product-os/landr/README.md

 `npm install landr`

-1. Add the a npm script entry in your `package.json` file
+1. Add the following to the script entry in the project's `package.json` file

 ```json
   "scripts": {